-As noted in the table, the reason most given for approving new proposals by the respondents to our Wisconsin-wide survey was "realizes an alternative vision for schooling" (87 percent).
-"Increases student achievement" (67 percent), "serves a special population" (67 percent), and "attracts students" (60 percent) were also frequently cited.
-Fifty-three percent of districts that approved first-level decisions noted "increases parent/community involvement" as reasons for approval.
-Forty-seven percent cited participating in a charter school consortium.
+As noted in the table, the reasons most given for approving new proposals by the respondents to our Wisconsin-wide survey was "realizes an alternative vision for schooling" (93 percent) and "attracts students" (87 percent).
+"Increases parent/community involvement" (67 percent), "serves a special population" (60 percent), and "Increases student achievement" (47 percent) were also frequently cited.
+Only two districts (13 percent) noted "Participates in a charter school consortium" as a reason.